Set the export options for a predefined export area using the Export Options panel.

 Include printers marks—when selected, the PDF output will show printer marks around the page edge.
 All printer marks are added by default.
 However, particular types of printer marks can be switched off, depending on your preference.
 These include:

-Color and grayscale bars
+Colour and greyscale bars

 Embed fonts—select an option for handling fonts used in the document.